When Should You Switch to a More Viscous Oil?

 If the engine is in good condition, there are a few answers to this question.

-b) The vehicle is already old, which is why high-quality semi-synthetic types of oil, such as Total Quartz 7000 or Elf Evolution 700 (in several forms), can provide protection to the engine, along with suitable care, thus prolonging its duration.
+However, if the vehicle is already old high-quality synthetic-based types of oil, such as Total Quartz 7000 or Elf Evolution 700 (in several forms), can provide protection to the engine, along with suitable care, thus prolonging its duration.
 The engine composition gaps get bigger as the engine gets older, thus the types of oil, which would not be deemed a good fit if your vehicle were new, have now become a realistic option.

 This is recommended for regular-exploitation conditions, especially if not more than 10.000 km is covered per year.